The 6x AI Pricing Lie: Why 'Cheap' Models Cost More

 | Mixed workloads | Run the sample test | No single model wins across all tasks |

 The uncomfortable truth: for complex reasoning tasks, the "expensive" models (Claude Opus 4.6, GPT 5.2) are often the cheapest in practice.
 The premium you pay in listed price buys you dramatically more efficient thinking.
+For a full breakdown of Mini vs Nano vs Haiku pricing on budget-tier tasks, see our comparison guide.

 What Should Change